xieem/33RPM/README.md

 ## Summary

-The project's goal is to provide a tool, that would allow for easier and better selection of vinyl based on your music taste and budget.
-Discover hidden gems spread over a bunch of websites and maybe buy the perfect record for the second hand market.
+The project's goal is to provide a tool, that would allow for easier and better selection of vinyl based on your music taste/budget.
+Discover hidden gems spread over the internet and  find hidden gems on the second hand market.

 ## Background